Gunnhildur Yrsa Jónsdóttir: Loan to Valur

 Following the conclusion of the 2020 NWSL Challenge Cup, Gunnhildur opted to spend the rest of the year on loan with Valur.
 It marked the first time since 2012 she had played for a club in her native Iceland.
 The team finished second on a points-per-game basis following the abandonment of the Úrvalsdeild in October with two rounds to go.
 Gunnhildur scored three goals in eight league appearances and also scored her first career Champions League goal on 4 November 2020 in a first round qualifying 3–0 win against HJK.

 Orlando Pride

 On 30 January 2021, Gunnhildur was traded to Orlando Pride along with the playing rights to Erika Tymrak in exchange for Kristen Edmonds and the natural second-round pick in the 2022 NWSL Draft.
 On 24 January 2023, Orlando announced Gunnhildur would be departing the club to return to Iceland with wife and teammate Erin McLeod following their marriage earlier in the month.

 Stjarnan return

 On 25 January 2023, Gunnhildur rejoined hometown club Stjarnan 10 years after she last captained the team.
+She did not play in the 2024 season, due to her pregnancy.

+Halifax Tides

+In 2025, she joined Halifax Tides FC of the Northern Super League.